-Almonds make an appearance in the Old Testament, leading historians to concur that this nut (which is actually a seed!) was one of the earliest foods harvested by humans.
-Discover almond oil benefits for your body and skin.July 07, 2020 2:34 pm
+Almonds make an appearance in the Old Testament, leading historians to conclude that this nut (which is actually a seed!) was one of the earliest foods humans harvested.
+Discover almond oil benefits for your body and skin.November 20, 2020 5:43 pm

-Almond oil benefits have been known for centuries.
-The almond is thought to have originated in China – although some do say it was born in the Middle East – and may have been introduced to other countries along the Silk Road by traders.
-We know that it was present in the Mediterranean and the Middle East before Christ; they were fed to Egyptian pharaohs.
-In the folklore of some Asian cultures, almonds are a charm against memory loss when you soak them in water before eating.
+The almond is thought to have originated in China, although some claim it comes from the Middle East.
+It’s possible that traders moving along the famous Silk Road brought it to other countries in Europe and Asia.
+We do know that it was present in the Mediterranean and the Middle East before Christ; almonds were a favourite food of the Egyptian pharaohs.
+In the folklore of some Asian cultures, almonds are a charm against memory loss if you soak them in water before eating.

 The almond tree flowers at the end of the winter, and its fruit is harvested twice a year.
-Standing at 20 to 30 feet tall, almond trees are sturdy giants even if almonds themselves are potent miniatures.
+Standing at 20 to 30 feet tall, almond trees are giants, even if the almonds themselves are ‘petite’!

-Before Hollywood and before Californian cuisine, El Camino Real (The Royal Road) extended north from San Diego to Sonoma by the Pacific Ocean.
+Long before Hollywood was born, and before Californian cuisine developed, El Camino Real (The Royal Road) extended north from San Diego to Sonoma by the Pacific Ocean.
 In the mid-1700s, Spanish priests, the Franciscan Padres, built grand missions along the road.
-Almond trees were cultivated outside these elegant buildings – the ancestors of today’s Californian almond trees, which yield 80% of the world’s almonds.
+Almond trees were cultivated outside these elegant buildings.
+These are the ancestors of today’s Californian almond trees, which yield 80% of the world’s almonds.

 Bitter or sweet?

 There are two varieties of almond oil – bitter and sweet – which come from different types of almond trees.
-Bitter almond oil, an essential oil, is ideal for scent, while sweet almond oil is a fixed oil; coconut oil and olive oil also belong to this group, which many use as carrier or base oils.
+Bitter almond oil, an essential oil, is ideal for scent.
+Meanwhile, sweet almond oil is a fixed oil; coconut oil and olive oil also belong to this group, which many use as carrier or base oils.

 Sweet almond oil benefits

-Research shows that sweet almond oil can also help repair damage to your skin from UV radiation by lessening the harm done to your DNA by the sun.(2) One tablespoon of sweet almond oil a day equals about a quarter of the recommended daily intake of vitamin E.(3)
+Research shows that sweet almond oil can also help repair damage to your skin from UV radiation by reducing the harm done to your DNA by the sun.(2) One tablespoon of sweet almond oil a day equals about a quarter of your recommended daily intake of vitamin E.(3)

-Working right in tandem with the Vitamin E in this oil are the monounsaturated fatty acids, (MUFAs) which lock in precious moisture and help to keep your skin properly irrigated.
-MUFAs are also incredibly beneficial for heart health, because they elevate good cholesterol (HDL, high-density lipoproteins) and lower bad cholesterol (LDL, low-density lipoproteins).
+Working right in tandem with the Vitamin E in this oil are the monounsaturated fatty acids (MUFAs), which lock in precious moisture and help to keep your skin properly hydrated.
+MUFAs are also incredibly beneficial for heart health because they elevate good cholesterol (HDL, high-density lipoproteins) and lower bad cholesterol (LDL, low-density lipoproteins).
 The fatty acids in sweet almond oil also make it anti-inflammatory and immunity-boosting.